zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 necessary to make Weird without it.
 It exists only to serve those benefited by it.

 That said, we designed Leaf to be flexible, and useful outside of Weird.
-We hope that we'll be able to make bridges between leaf and other protocols, possibly even using it as an integration layer between different protocols.
+We hope that we'll be able to make bridges between Leaf and other protocols, possibly even using it as an integration layer between different protocols.
 If we can make Leaf work well for us while still integrating with the wider protocol ecosystem, that would be awesome.